genropy/genropy_saved/docs/genro/database/packages/webpages/introduction.rst

-    In Genropy, a webpage is written as a Python file; in particular, the class that handles all the stuff you need for a webpage is the :ref:`webpages_GnrCustomWebPage` class - in the next documentation page we'll describe this class.
+    In Genropy, a webpage is written as a Python file; in particular, the class that handles all the stuff you need for a webpage is the :ref:`webpages_GnrCustomWebPage` class - in the next page we'll describe this class.

     When you create a :ref:`project`, you (probably) will create the following webpages:

     #.
 A login page.
-For more information, check the :ref:`methods_loginUrl` documentation
+For more information, check the :ref:`methods_loginUrl` section
-       section
     #.
 An index page.
 You can build your own index, or you can use a
        :ref:`component` that handles it, like the :ref:`frameindex`.